 Just to give you an idea how much of a Golf mekka St Andrews is: next to the Old Course there are The Jubilee, The New Course, The Eden Course, The Strathtyrum Course and the Balgove Course (9 holes), which are all located in the city limits.
 The Castle Course is just a 5 minute drive south and the most recent (2008) addition.
 Just to give you some figures; more than 230,000 rounds of golf are played on the seven courses each year with around 45,000 being played on the Old Course alone.
 That’s a whopping £ 42 million pounds in green-fees per year.
 What you see as a golfer is very well maintained courses, great service and a super experience.

 The Old Course (1552)

 Finally the big day arrived.
 Blue skies, some clouds and a little wind on our way to our 7:50 tee-time.
-Luckily the ultra well furnished driving range (located behind the Old Course Hotel and fitted with Trackman’s at every bay) was open at 7:00 o’clock.
+Luckily, the well furnished driving range (located behind the Old Course Hotel and fitted with Trackman’s at every bay) was open at 7:00 o’clock.
 After finishing our warming up we drove to the Old Course and parked behind the Royal and Ancient clubhouse.
 One thing you should NOT forget is your handicap registration card, because if you can not present that to the starter you will not play!

 So we got to the first tee on the right and behind there are spectators, just like we were spectators the last couple of days.
 The advantage is that the 1st and 18th are next to each other so you have some room to play with, the fairway(s) are about 130 yards wide so no need to worry.
 Still this shot was by far the most pressure I felt on a first tee-shot in my 20 odd years golfing career.
 Not so much the fear of hitting it Out of Bounds, but more that I did not want to have the memory of a crappy opening shot on this iconic course.